Austin-Devops/austin-devops/speakers/speakers-faq.md

 ## What is a vendor pitch?

 A vendor pitch is a talk that's focused on a specific product, specifically one that you work on or work for the parent company, as if you are invested in the product's success.
-Examples include how to solve a problem with X product (where you happen to work), how X product makes lives better,
+Examples include how to solve a problem with X product (where you happen to work), how X product makes lives better, etc.

 Ways to talk about a product without sounding like a vendor pitch include talking about the concepts behind the product (e.g., talking about Ci/CD pipelines if you work at CloudBees on Jenkins), talking about a known problem and reviewing the solutions, including your product, in an unbiased way, or even talking about how your company solved a common problem (or an uncommon one) *without* expressly calling out your product.
 Trust us: If people are looking for a solution like yours and they hear about the company in general, they will go look your product up.
 No need to hit them over the head with an obvious reference.